abhiramj4/SYSC3110/Documentation/README.txt

 -------------
 Must haves:
 - Code needs to be cleaned up a lot.
-- More levels must be added, perhaps a bar that shows you how far into the current level you are
-- All requriements for milestone 3
+- All requriements for milestone 4
 - A lot of hardcoded stuff needs to be automated (plants/zombies)
 - We want to have the sun and peas (from the peashooter) to be their own objects that show up on the screen

 Nice to haves:
 - More formatting on the UI (buttons/gameboard, etc)
 - A menu with play/about/controls
-- Lawnmowers
 - Nicer plant cards
 - Sound effects
 - Realtime version